GENERAL TERMS AND CONDITIONS FOR PHOTOGRAPHERS ON SAFARI

 5. FORCE MAJEURE

-5.1 “Force Majeure” means, in relation to the Company, any circumstances beyond the reasonable control of the Company (including, but without limitation, acts of God, explosion, flood, tempest, snow, volcanic eruption, fire or accident, war or threat of war, sabotage, insurrection, civil disturbance, or requisition, sickness, quarantine, government intervention, withdrawal of access, withdrawal of concessions, withdrawal of licences or permits, weather conditions or other unexpected occurrences).
+5.1 “Force Majeure” means, in relation to the Company, any circumstances beyond the reasonable control of the Company (including, but without limitation, acts of God, explosion, flood, tempest, snow, volcanic eruption, fire or accident, war or threat of war, sabotage, insurrection, civil disturbance, or requisition, sickness, quarantine, government intervention, withdrawal of access, withdrawal of concessions, withdrawal of licences or permits, weather conditions, strikes or other unexpected occurrences).

 5.2 If the Company is affected by Force Majeure it shall forthwith notify you of the nature and extent thereof.